RagnarB83/ash-documentation/docs/QM-interfaces.rst

 QM Interfaces
 ==========================

-Quantum chemistry codes that you can currently use with ASH are: ORCA, xTB, PySCF, Psi4, Dalton, CFour, MRCC, NWChem, TeraChem, QUICK, CP2K.
+Quantum chemistry codes that you can currently use with ASH are: ORCA, xTB, PySCF, Psi4, Dalton, CFour, ccpy, MRCC, NWChem, TeraChem, QUICK, CP2K.
 Additionally codes like Dice and Block2 have interfaces in ASH, which requires PySCF installed as well.

 To use the interfaces you define a QMtheory object of the appropriate Class.